17 best IT certifications every sysadmin should consider getting

 Holding certifications shows employers that you’re knowledgeable in certain areas, giving you instant credibility.
 While it may seem like your experience should speak for itself, it may be easier for an employer to trust your expertise if an independent third party has verified it through certification.
 Because of this, some employers require certifications to get the job.
 Even if the position doesn’t have such a requirement, certification may still give you a leg up on the competition.

 At any career stage, a certification can help turbocharge your growth in the IT field.
-Earning certifications builds a powerful case for promotions and/or pay raises by showing your continued professional growth and commitment to your career.
-According to Certification Magazine’s 2022 Annual Salary Survey, 79% of professionals felt their skills were in greater demand after certification.
-Approximately 41% also reported getting a promotion within the first year after their certification, and 56% said they received a pay raise.
+Earning certifications builds a powerful case for promotions and pay raises by showing your continued professional growth and commitment to your career.
+According to Certification Magazine’s 2023 Annual Salary Survey, the sweet spot seems to be holding eight certifications, as IT professionals with this many certifications top the list salary-wise at $134,530.

 How much do IT certifications cost?